kilfour/QuickAcid/README.md

 | 4       | [Controlling the Chaos](https://github.com/kilfour/QuickAcid/blob/master/QuickAcid.Examples/Tutorial/Chapter4.ControllingTheChaos/About.md)        | 📄 Markdown only   |

-Or in order to get started **super fast** have a look at [The Forty Niners](https://github.com/kilfour/QuickAcid/blob/master/QuickAcid.TheFortyNiners/README.md)
+Or in order to get started **super fast** have a look at [Strike](https://github.com/kilfour/QuickAcid/blob/master/QuickAcid.Strike/README.md)

 ---